Threshold of originality

-The threshold of originality is a concept in copyright law that is used to assess whether a particular work can be copyrighted.
+In copyright law, the threshold of originality is used to assess whether a particular work can be copyrighted.
 It is used to distinguish works that are sufficiently original to warrant copyright protection from those that are not.
 In this context, "originality" refers to "coming from someone as the originator/author" (insofar as it somehow reflects the author's personality), rather than "never having occurred or existed before" (which would amount to the protection of something new, as in patent protection).

 Copyright finds its international commonality in the Berne Convention that creates the foundation of several concepts of international copyright law; however, the threshold for attracting copyright is not defined.
 This threshold is up to each jurisdiction to determine.
 While works that do not meet these thresholds are not eligible for copyright protection, they may still be eligible for protection through other intellectual property laws, such as trademarks or design patents (particularly in the case of logos).

 Originality in specific types of works

 Pre-positioned recording devices

 Security cameras, webcams, camera traps and other pre-positioned recording devices capture whatever happens to take place in their field of view.
 This raises the question as to whether their recordings are an original and therefore copyrighted work.
-For example, "[i]f a security camera mounted in a lobby, recording 24 hours a day, captured a dramatic event, the video could be uncopyrighted."

 This question remains untested in the United States.
 In the 2008 United States district court case Southwest Casino and Hotel Corp. vs Flyingman, the casino filed suit for copyright infringement on the use of their surveillance video, but the defendant argued in a motion that the surveillance video lacked the sufficient creativity needed to secure copyright protection.
 However, the case was never heard as a separate tribal court ruled that the tribes, rather than the casino, owned the footage.
+The United States Copyright Office has allowed copyright registration of dashcam footage.

 In the United Kingdom the topic came up in 2000, during the aftermath of the death of Diana, Princess of Wales and Dodi Fayed, when a security guard at a property owned by Dodi's father, Mohamed Al Fayed, took still-frame photographs from security video – which showed the couple in the driveway just before their deaths – and sold them to a newspaper.
 Al Fayed and his privately held security company filed suit, alleging, among other things, infringement of copyright.
 In that case, Hyde Park Residence Ltd v.
 Yelland before the Court of Appeal of England and Wales, "ownership and subsistence of copyright were not in dispute", because, "as section 1 of the 1988 Act makes clear, copyright is a property right" which was owned by the security company.
 Ultimately, that case concluded that copying and selling the photographs did not lead to a defence of fair dealing, nor did it serve the public interest.